ymedlop/gitops-homelab/README.md

 # Argo CD Cluster Management Repo

+<mark>NOTE: We base our repository on this repository https://github.com/alexmt/argocd-core-cluster-management</mark>

 The repository contains an opinionated directory structure that enables Kubernetes administrators to efficiently use of Argo CD to bootstrap and manage fleet of Kubernetes clusters.

-We based our repo on https://github.com/alexmt/argocd-core-cluster-management

 ## Overview